Understanding the Tug-of-War in Relationships

 You might find yourself thinking:

+Then, in adult relationships, something unexpected can happen.
+Closeness awakens memory.
+Not in words, but in sensation.
 A body that once learned “I stay safe by staying separate” can experience intimacy as pressure.
-As narrowing.
-As the beginning of something that feels hard to step away from.
+It feels like narrowing, like the beginning of something hard to step away from.

 Being drawn to people who are slightly unavailable